-- Australia has a diverse cuisine; lamb is as common as fettuccine or pho, or falafel.
-Kangaroo regularly finds its way onto the menu, bring home so kangaroo jerky.
+- Australia has a diverse cuisine; lamb is as common as fettuccine, pho, or falafel.
+Kangaroo regularly finds its way onto the menu; bring home some kangaroo jerky.

-- Australia is the third highest country for alcohol consumption outside Europe (and 19th overall), drinking 12.2L of alcohol per capita each year.
-You will find a ton of wonderful wineries dotted all over the countryside, as well as a booming brewery scene expanding quickly.
+- Australia is the third highest country for alcohol consumption outside Europe (and 19th overall), drinking 12.2L of alcohol per capita yearly.
+You will find a ton of wonderful wineries dotted all over the countryside and a booming brewery scene expanding quickly.
 Take the time to enjoy some wine or brew during your travel.
 Cheers!

 - Aussies are passionate about sports.
 They hold international events like the Australian Open tennis and the Formula One Grand Prix in Melbourne, to local leagues like the AFL and the NRL, along with the beloved summer of cricket to all the water sports such as surfing.
 Take the time to partake in some of their many sporting events.